top of page

 Professional Advisors to FMCH UK

-Dr. Rupal qualified as a doctor in Mumbai and as a Paediatrician in Chicago, USA.
-After several years’ paediatric experience in San Jose, California she returned to Mumbai with a longing to tackle malnutrition.
-While there, she encountered the Foundation for Mother & Child (FMCH) health and volunteered her services as Director of Health.
-She also served on the Management Committee.
+Dr Rupal qualified as a doctor in Mumbai and as a paediatrician in Chicago.
+After several years of paediatric experience in California, she returned to Mumbai determined to tackle malnutrition, where she encountered FMCH India and volunteered as Director of Health.

-Dalwai S, Choudhury P, Bavdekar S, Dalal R, Kapil U, Dubey A, Ugra D, Agnani M, Sachdev H (2013) Consensus Statement of the Indian Academy of Pediatrics on Integrated Management of Severe Acute Malnutrition.
-Indian Pediatr, 50(4):399-404.
-Endorsed by Indian Academy of Pediatrics.
+Dalwai S, Choudhury P, Bavdekar S, Dalal R et al. (2013).
+Consensus Statement of the Indian Academy of Pediatrics on Integrated Management of Severe Acute Malnutrition.
+Indian Pediatr, 50(4):399–404.

 bottom of page